ezekielarenas/SP25_CS151_fastfood/README.md

     - A customer can't use a register that is in use by another customer

 4. **Place order**
-    -Choose option 4 to have a customer who is at a register place an order, where they can select items from a menu by entering 1-3.
+    - Choose option 4 to have a customer who is at a register place an order, where they can select items from a menu by entering 1-3.
-    -Once order is placed, register will become free and Customer's status will be waiting for their order -If a customer already has an order and goes to a register to make another one, they will be prompted to refund their original order
+    - Once order is placed, register will become free and Customer's status will be waiting for their order
+    - If a customer already has an order and goes to a register to make another one, they will be prompted to refund their original order
-        -They will still be at the register until refunding is down
+        - They will still be at the register until refunding is done

 5. **Create employee**